chadpjontek/Drop-it/README.md

 # Drop-it
-Drop the elements of an array (first argument), starting from the front, until the predicate (second argument) returns true.
+Drops the elements of an array (first argument), starting from the front, until the predicate (second argument) returns true.